- College of William and Mary (B.A. 1982)

 - Syracuse University College of Law (J.D., magna cum laude, 1989)

-Jim Southwick is a partner in Susman Godfrey’s Houston office.
+Jim Southwick is a partner in Susman Godfrey’s Houston office and a member of the firm’s Executive Committee.
 Though based in Texas, Southwick represents plaintiffs and defendants in commercial trials throughout the country.
 His clients include public and private entities from the United States, Canada, Mexico, and South America.

 Southwick regularly takes on–and wins against–industry titans such as News Corp., Microsoft, Citigroup, Credit Suisse, and Willis Towers Watson.
 Over the past three decades, Southwick has secured over one billion dollars for the plaintiff clients he represents and has protected his defendant clients against hundreds of millions of dollars in potential exposure.